chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 **Show circular dependencies**:
-- A. highlight different instances of the same apps (e.g., different versions of an app exist in the graph)
+- A. Highlight different instances of the same apps (e.g., different versions of an app exist in the graph)

 <p align="center">
     <img src='/images/dv/dv-circular-A.gif' alt="circular A feature" width="680"/>
 </p>

--  B. highlight same instances of the same apps (e.g., the edges within a circular loop of app1→ app2 → app3 → app1 and the repeated app app1 will be highlighted in purple).
+-  B. Highlight same instances of the same apps (e.g., the edges within a circular loop of "app1 → app2 → app3 → app1").

 <p align="center">
     <img src='/images/dv/dv-circular-B.gif' alt="circular B feature" width="680"/>
 </p>

-**Collapse duplicate apps**: Collapses apps that have the same name / url but different versions to show a more concise graph.
+**Collapse duplicate apps**: Collapse apps that have the same name / url but different versions to show a more concise graph.
 This is to priorize the understanding of app relationships.

 <p align="center">
     <img src='/images/dv/dv-collapse.gif' alt="collapse feature" width="680"/>
 </p>

-**Show more information**: Click on the ⓘ icon or alternatively press '?' to see a guide to reading a graph.
+**Show more information**: Click on the ⓘ icon or alternatively press '?' on the keyboard to see a guide to reading a graph.

 <p align="center">
     <img src='/images/dv/dv-legend.gif' alt="legend feature" width="680"/>